 So, how does this contribute to lead times?

-Again, a good leasing broker should be able to give you a delivery estimate even if they don't know precisely where a car is built.
+Again, a good leasing broker should be able to give you an estimated delivery date even if they don't know precisely where a car is built.

 Average Lead Times